“Mechanics Before Intensity”

 For those that may not know, RX in the CrossFit world means “as prescribed.”
 But what does this really mean?
-During my training that was required for judging the open, I received hours of video training on various movements and how to do each of them as RX’d.
-I observed perfectly executed movements and a few others performed “as RX’d” but with less than optimal mechanics.
-But this doesn’t mean that we should all strive to perform subpar movements just to get the RX next to our same.
+During my training that was required for judging the open, I received hours of video training on what was considered RX’d for the Open Workouts.
+I observed movements that were performed with perfection and I saw others performed “as RX’d” but with less than optimal mechanics.
+Does this mean we should all strive to perform subpar movements just to get the RX next to our same.
+The answer is no.

-These incorrect patterns could emerge during every workout and increase your risk of injury.
+These incorrect patterns will emerge every workout and increase your risk of injury.
 Most of CrossFit’s bad reputation for injuries stems from this very problem.
-Furthermore, your movements become less efficient making the exercise seem harder than necessary.
+Furthermore, your movements become less efficient making the exercise seem harder than meant to be.

-Imagine the possibilities if you took the time to learn proper mechanics and didn’t worry so much about the “RX.”
+Imagine the possibilities if you took the time to learn proper mechanics and were not so worried about the RX.
 You would finish workouts with more ease and decrease your risk of injury.
 With injury comes time off from training and I can assure you that this will not help you progress.
-Take a look at our elite level CrossFitters, they move with grace and put out some very incredible performances. and you probably haven’t seen someone with terrible form do too well.
+Take a look at our elite level CrossFitters, they move with grace and put out some very incredible performances.
+Have you seen somebody with terrible form do well?

-Slow down, practice more, use lighter weights and worry less about an “RX” and more about proper mechanics.
+Slow down, practice more, use lighter weights, worry less about an RX and more about proper mechanics.
 Listening to this advice will assure continued injury free progress.

-If you have any questions on what you should be working on, please address this with your coaches so we can assist.
+If you have any questions on what you should be working on, please address this with your coaches so we can help you.